 Holofunk lets you spontaneously and improvisationally create music, that you can directly see and manipulate as you create it.
 It feels something like fingerpainting with sound.
-It also supports two players, two-handed fully ambidextrous control, and two different viewpoints (performer and audience).
+It also supports two players, two-handed fully ambidextrous control, and multi-hand gesturing.

-Here I am presenting it at the Seattle Mini Maker Faire in 2015.
-If you watch only one Holofunk video, this should be it:
+Here I am presenting the previous version (using SharpDX and all-sprite graphics) at the Seattle Mini Maker Faire in 2015.

 And here is a bit of my friend Dane and I using it together, two-player style, at the Jigsaw Renaissance makerspace in Seattle in early July 2014: